(for Assistant Professors in the tenure track and for Associate Professors and Professors on a Q contract)

 The head will carry out the mid-probationary review (in consultation with the departmental advisory or executive committee).
 Mid-probationary reviews must include assessment of teaching, scholarship, and service (including patient care activities where applicable).
 Areas of strength and/or concern should be identified, to serve as guidance in the faculty member’s progress toward tenure.
 A written assessment including all of the areas listed above should be reviewed with the candidate, along with the departmental norms and the College criteria for promotion.
 The formal review will be included in the P&T dossier when the candidate goes up for tenure review.

 As part of the mid-probationary review process, it is strongly recommended that the faculty member develop a preliminary draft of their promotion and tenure packet using the abbreviated form available below.
-[The draft packet is for departmental purposes, and need not be included in the submission to the college.]
+[The draft packet is for departmental purposes, and should not be included in the submission to the college.]

-AAMC information on CV preparation
+AAMC information on CV preparation (see note below)

 College of Medicine Norms Statements